IRCrypt/documentation/ircrypt-protocol.md

 ### `<PREFIX>`

-**Every** IRCrypt message starts with a prefix.
-If a message is too long and have to be cut in separate parts (see `<PART-ID>`), every part starts with the prefix.
+**Every** IRCrypt message starts with a `<prefix>`.
+If a message is too long and has to be cut in separate parts (see `<PART-ID>`), every part starts with `<prefix>`.

-Based on the prefix IRCrypt knows how to handle the message, so different IRCrypt functions like symmetric encryption or key exchange have different prefixes.
+Based on this `<prefix>` IRCrypt knows how to handle the message, so different IRCrypt functions like symmetric encryption or key exchange have different prefixes.
 The prefix for errors is `UCRY`.
 All other prefixes are described below in their own chapter.

 ### `<PART-ID>`

-`<PART-ID>` specifies the identifier of the message part.
+`<PART-ID>` identifies the part of the message.
 This is intended for multipart messages and is a continuous descending integer value with a value of 0 indicating the last part of a message.

-This means that for short messages, you can simply ignore this identifier and just start the message with `<PREFIX>` which tells your communication partner that he can directly decrypt and display the message.

-It may however be, that an already long message grows to large to send at once via IRC after encryption, as one message may not exceed 512 characters (including IRC protocol command identifier, trailing \CR\LF, etc.) as specified in [rfc1459, 2.3].
-In such a case it is necessary to split the encrypted messages in multiple parts, sending them as separate IRCrypt messages (see `IRCrypt message form`).
-Given that the message has to be split in N parts the `<PART-ID>` of the first part to send is N, the second is N-1, … until the last part is send with `<PART-ID>` set to 0.
+It is possible, that an already long message grows even to large to be sent at once via IRC after encryption, as one message may not exceed 512 characters (including IRC protocol command identifier, trailing \CR\LF, etc.) as specified in [rfc1459, 2.3].
+In such case it is necessary to split the encrypted messages in multiple parts, sending them as separate IRCrypt messages (see `IRCrypt Message Template`).
+Given that the message has to be split in N parts the `<PART-ID>` of the first part to send is N, the second is N-1, … until the last part, is sent with `<PART-ID>` set to 0.

-The descending order of the part ID ensures that:
+The descending order of the `<PART-ID>` ensures that:

  - The client knows how many parts will be send, making it possible to effectively allocate memory or, if the number of parts is to high for the